-Evaluating detection and segmentation, We look at the number of detected objects verses the ground truth number of objects in each image. while this isn't a very good measure for how well a model can pin point exactly where objects of interest are, it is a good sanity check. figure shows the detection count confusion matrix heat-map on the test set.
+Evaluating detection and segmentation, We look at the number of detected objects verses the ground truth number of objects in each image.
+While this isn't a very good measure for how well a model can pin point exactly where objects of interest are, it is a good sanity check.
+Figure \ref{fig:detection_heatmap} shows the detection count confusion matrix heat-map on the test set.
 In 17\% of the test images, the model is able to detect the correct number of objects of interest, and in 70\% of cases misses not more than 3 objects in an image.

 IoU scores were computed to evaluate how well the model is able to assign image pixels to an object of the correct class.
-A high IoU score (near 100) means the model is able to draw out the exact perimeter of a parking space or car. the table below contains IoU scores for the different classes on the test set.
-The high IoU scores for cars and parking lots can also bee seen when predicted segmentation masks are overlayed on the input image as can be seen in figure \ref{fig:example predictions images}.
+A high IoU score (near 100) means the model is able to draw out the exact perimeter of a parking space or car.
+The table below contains IoU scores for the different classes on the test set.
+The high IoU scores for cars and parking lots can also be seen when predicted segmentation masks are overlayed on the input image as can be seen in figure \ref{fig:example predictions images}.
 In the same figure, (c) the model perfectly draws out the area of the parking lots it was able to detect even though this is an image not taken from Johannesburg, or similar angle as all the images in the training set.
 Performance was highest on cars, followed by number plates although they are much smaller than parking spaces.
-This could be due to the fact that number plate detection and segmentation is bounded within areas containing cars.
-Both the training and test data contain relatively few examples of people, and in most cases the people are in the background, occluded by cars or are so far it is hard for even a human observer to tell there is a person in the image.
-The results we obtain for cars, parking and plate number are satisfactory that a prototype mobile application would be function with the currently trained model.
+This could be due to the fact that number plate detection and segmentation is bounded within areas containing cars, but parking spaces can be anywhere.
+Both the training and test data contain relatively few examples of people, and in most cases the people are in the background, occluded by cars, or are so far it is hard even for a human observer to tell there is a person in the image.
+The results we obtain for cars, parking and plate number are satisfactory that a prototype mobile application would be functional with the currently trained model.

 The model was used on the test set, together with GPS coordinates to demonstrate a simulated usage of the complete system below.